DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
         - Despite many organizations moving to Agile, DevOps, or other more responsive development methodologies, waterfall remains a strong contender when clear objectives and stable requirements are combined with a need to prevent flaws and to have a high level of control over the development process and output.
         - It is mainly used where time and cost is not important
+        - In the waterfall model, the software development process follows five sequential steps that are, in order: Requirements, Design, Coding, Testing, and Maintenance.
     - **Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
         - following defined phases to completion and then repeats the process, resembling a spiral
         - the spiral model provides a solution to the major criticism of the waterfall model in that it allows devs to return to planning stages as technical demands and customer requirements iterate